Auto-generated Collections

 },

-})Customize the path to the drizzle config file.
+})Customize the path to the Drizzle config file.
 By default it will look for a drizzle.config.ts file in the root of your project.

 export default defineNuxtConfig({